z-------------/Asciify/README.md

 This is a string that defines which character should represent which brightness of the image.
 This string can be of **any length**.
 It **starts with lowest brightness** and **ends with highest brightness**.

-For example, these are the default maps that asciify comes with (note the spaces at the ends):
+For example, these are a few of the default maps that asciify comes with (note the spaces at the ends):

 | name | map |
 |------|-----|